DorothyTamYiLing/GWarrange/readme.md

 The output file name for the genomes with same orientation is "fixed_genomes.fasta".

-## Locating IS elements in the genome assemblies
+## Locating repeated sequences in the genome assemblies

-Location of IS elements in the genomes are obtained by blasting.
-Sequences of more than one IS elements can be put in the same multifasta file for obtaining genome locations for all at once.
+List of repeated sequences (such as IS elements) within the genome are replaced with short placeholder sequences of Nx15, so that flanking regions can be incorporated into the length of a k-mer.
+Location of repeated sequences in the genomes are obtained by blasting.
+Multiple repeated sequences can be put in the same multifasta file for obtaining genome locations for all at once.
 ```
 blastn -query <multifasta file for IS elements to be located in the genomes> \
 -subject fixed_genomes.fasta \